The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-The following theorem is well-known.
-When $S$ is the henselization of a local ring essentially of finite type over a field or an excellent Dedekind domain, it is Artin's original approximation theorem~\cite[Cor.~2.2]{MR0268188}.
+We will frequently use Artin approximation over henselian pairs to pass from completions to henselizations, especially in \Cref{S:approximation-deformation}.
+This version of Artin approximation is due to Popescu~\cite[Thm.~1.3]{MR868439} and follows from his desingularization theorem as we will also explain below.
+Artin's original approximation theorem~\cite[Cor.~2.2]{MR0268188} is valid for henselian pairs $(S,s)$ where $S$ is the spectrum of the henselization of a local ring essentially of finite type over either a field or an excellent Dedekind domain.